sinelaw/infernu/README.md

 # Infernu

+Static type inference for JavaScript.

+See the [intro blog post](https://noamlewis.wordpress.com/2015/01/20/introducing-sjs-a-type-inferer-and-checker-for-javascript/) for a short discussion comparing infernu to **other type checkers**.

 *(Formerly known as Inferno / Safe JS / SJS)*

-A type inference and checker for JavaScript.

-See the [intro blog post](https://noamlewis.wordpress.com/2015/01/20/introducing-sjs-a-type-inferer-and-checker-for-javascript/) for a short discussion comparing infernu to **other type checkers**.

 **Features:**